The Nottawasaga Valley Conservation Authority

 Hiking trails at Fort Willow

-The Historic Fort Willow Conservation Area is an excellent starting point for hiking adventures as it is a central hub, connecting the Trans Canada Trail, the Ganaraska Trail and the local 9-mile portage.
+The Fort Willow Conservation Area is an excellent starting point for hiking adventures as it is a central hub, connecting the Trans Canada Trail, the Ganaraska Trail and the local 9-mile portage.

 Activities